celesteh/FisherPriceRecords/README.md

 The argument to `realise` is the number of times the midi file should repeat on the disk.
 For very short files, you may want to increase the number.
+This will scale the durations to so that every note fits in for every repetition.

 Be sure fpRecordModule.scad is copied to be in the same directory as the scad file that you just generated.